PrefectHQ/terraform-provider-prefect/_about/CONTRIBUTING.md

 ## Testing

-There are two `make` commands regarding automated tests:
+There are a few options for running tests depending on the type.

+### Unit tests

+The following command will run any regular unit tests.
+These are typically for helper or utility logic, such as data flatteners or equality checks.

 ```shell
 make test
 ```

-will run any regular unit tests.
-These are typically for helper or utility logic, such as data flatteners or equality checks.
+### Terraform acceptance tests

+The following command will run [TF acceptance tests](https://developer.hashicorp.com/terraform/plugin/testing/acceptance-tests), by prefixing the test run with `TF_ACC=1`.

 ```shell
 make testacc
 ```

-will run [TF acceptance tests](https://developer.hashicorp.com/terraform/plugin/testing/acceptance-tests), by prefixing the test run with `TF_ACC=1`

 **NOTE:** Acceptance tests create real Prefect Cloud resources, and require a Prefect Cloud account when running locally